 The intervening period, perhaps, belonged to Prakrit.
 Not only was Prakrit used for the Edicts and the Prasastis, but it was also used in writing poetical and prose Kavyas.
 The inscriptions of Asoka (304–232 BCE) were in simple regional and sub-regional languages; and, not in ornate Kavya style.
 The inscriptions of Asoka show the existence of at least three dialects, the Eastern dialect of the capital which perhaps was the official lingua franca of the Empire, the North-western and the Western dialects.

 By about the sixth or the Seventh century the principles of Poetics that Bharata talked about in his Natyashastra (first or second century BCE) had changed a great deal.
-Bharata had introduced the concept of Rasa in the context of Drama He described Rasa in terms of taste or relish, as that which is relished (Rasayatiti Rasah) ; and , regarded it as an essential aspect of a Dramatic performance.
+Bharata had introduced the concept of Rasa in the context of Drama .
+He described Rasa by employing the analogy of taste or relish, as that which is relished (Rasayatiti Rasah) ; and , regarded Rasa as an essential aspect of a Dramatic performance.
 He said that no sense proceeds without Rasa (Na hi rasadrte kaschid- arthah pravartate).
 He did not, however, put forward any theories about the Rasa concept.
-He did not also elaborate much on Alamkaras, the figures of speech which he mentioned as four: Upama, Dipaka, Rupaka and Yamaka.
+He did not also elaborate much on Alamkaras, the figures of speech, which he mentioned as four: Upama, Dipaka, Rupaka and Yamaka.
 Later writers increased it vastly.
 Rajanaka Ruyyaka named as many as 82 Alamkaras.

 As the concepts of Rasa and Alamkara were transferred to the region of Kavya, several questions were raised: why do we read any poetry?
 Why do we love to witness a Drama?
 What is it that we truly enjoy in them?
 What makes poetry distinctive as a form and what distinguishes good poetry from the bad? , and so on.